-- 1. Certain SWP charges, specifically, the Delta Water Charge, the Variable OMP&R Component of the SWP Transportation Charge (Variable Transportation Charge), the Off-Aqueduct Power Component of the SWP Transportation Charge (Off-Aqueduct Power Charge and any surplus water or unscheduled water charges), pursuant to the Contract between DWA and the State of California.
-The aforesaid charges are set forth in each year's CDWR Bulletin on the State Water Project (CDWR Series 132, Appendix B, Tables B-16B, B-18, and B-21). - 2.
-Costs of importing and recharging water from sources other than the State Water Project. - 3.
-Costs of treating and distributing reclaimed water.
+1. Certain SWP charges, specifically, the Delta Water Charge, the Variable OMP&R Component of the SWP Transportation Charge (Variable Transportation Charge), the Off-Aqueduct Power Component of the SWP Transportation Charge (Off-Aqueduct Power Charge and any surplus water or unscheduled water charges), pursuant to the Contract between DWA and the State of California.
+The aforesaid charges are set forth in each year's CDWR Bulletin on the State Water Project (CDWR Series 132, Appendix B).